pathdata/UNMaSk/CIS/PrepareData/IM-NET/readme.md

 Imagescope is a generic open source tool, available for performing annotation on WSI images.

 It is important to know how to extract the regions and the vertices that form these free-hand annotations.
-Once we are comfortable extracting them we could export to any co-ordinate system and custom-built packages.
+Once we are comfortable extracting them we could export to any co-ordinate system and can be parsed to the training algorithms.

 For demo purpose, I have used a CMU-1.ndpi downloaded from the following web link (http://openslide.cs.cmu.edu/download/openslide-testdata/Hamamatsu/)